Glatzli/model_comparison_codes/README.md

   	- Hannes only looked at SEB in AROME and WRF right? for UM no output -> manuela will ask peter for missing data
   	- 2nd research question: in Rauchoecker et al 2023 they looked at budget only for WRF model with this -> i don't have all these vars!

+Feedback presentation:
+- introduce first models, then show results and not else!
+- Understand all variables written in a figure (f.e.
+Hz = vertical comp of heat flux...)